Kitchen v. Herbert and Bishop v. Smith

 APA filed a brief supporting the Utah and Oklahoma plaintiffs' fight for equality under the law in their respective challenges.
 As in prior APA briefs, scientific evidence was presented concerning sexual orientation and families relevant these combined cases.
 APA argues that 1) homosexuality is a normal expression of human sexuality, is generally not chosen, and is highly resistant to change; 2) that gay men and lesbians form stable, committed relationships that are equivalent to heterosexual relationships; 3) that the institution of marriage offers social, psychological and health benefits that are denied to same-sex couples who cannot legally marry; and, 4) there is no scientific basis for concluding that same-sex couples are any less fit or capable parents than heterosexual couples or that their children are any less psychologically healthy.

-APA notes that such laws banning same-sex marriage are unconstitutional.
 The brief further states that by devaluing and delegitimizing same-sex relationships, the Oklahoma and Utah laws compound and perpetuate the stigma historically attached to homosexuality.